crystlfng/cs100-final-project/README.md

 > Will add any tools that are implemented into project

 **Input/Output**
-* Input: user input and imported quizzes
+* Input: user input and imported quizzes (.txt files)
-* Output: exported quizzes, quiz to be displayed, and possibly exported answers.
+* Output: exported quizzes, quiz to be displayed, display user score depending on correct answers.